irfed/LH/viewing-local-history-of-source-code.md

 1. In the editor, right-click the class name.
 1. On the context menu, choose **Local History | Show History for Class**.

-Alternatively, follow the steps described in [Viewing Local History for a File or Folder](viewing-local-history-of-a-file or-folder.md) to open the local history for the class file.
+Alternatively, follow the steps described in [Viewing Local History of a File or Folder](viewing-local-history-of-a-file-or-folder.md) to open the local history for the class file.

 ## <a name="view_method_field_history"></a>Viewing Local History of a Method or Field